NearDeFi/bos-apps-examples/README.md

-# bos-apps-examples
+# Native Apps for Blockchain Opearting System (BOS) Gateways

-BOS native apps for Windows, MacOS and Linux
+Ths repository hosts sample applications for opeating a BOS gateway in a local environment, as a native app for Windows, MacOS, and Linux.

-Download the apps from the folder of your operating system.

-Read the [End User License Agreement (EULA)](EULA.md) before using the apps.
+These applications are intended exclusively for demonstration and should be used in accordance with the [End User License Agreement (EULA)](EULA.md).

+For an introduction to the BOS, begin [here](https://docs.near.org/bos).

+For guidance on developing these native apps, visit [this repository](https://github.com/NearDeFi/bos-gateway-template).